NVIDIAGameWorks/toolkit-remix/README.md

 Install VsCode python extension, close VsCode, run `build.bat` first time (`-s` flag is enough), open project again.
 Python intellisense, linter, formatting should work (we bring our own python).

-## Using Custom Kit SDK
+## Using Local Build of Kit SDK

+To use your local build of Kit SDK, assuming it is located say at `C:/projects/kit`.

+Use `repo_source` tool to link:

+> `repo source link kit_sdk_debug c:/projects/kit/kit`

+Specify `kit_sdk_release` for release configuration.

+Or use GUI mode to do source linking:

+> `repo source gui`

-To use your local build of Kit SDK create a file: `deps/target-deps.packman.xml.user` containing the following lines:
+Or you can also do it manually: create a file: `deps/target-deps.packman.xml.user` containing the following lines:

 ```xml
 <project toolsVersion="5.6">